 Motivation and concentration

-Giant Leap Forest School is fully accredited by the Forest School Association (link to Our Awards) All our children benefit from our Forest School programme and we encourage children to follow their individual curiosity, meaning no two days are ever the same!
+Giant Leap Forest School is fully accredited by the Forest School Association.
+All our children benefit from our Forest School programme and we encourage children to follow their individual curiosity, meaning no two days are ever the same!
 Our activities follow themes such as:

 Mini beast hunts